enqueuer-land/enqueuer/README.md

     name: subscription action

 **type**\
+Mandatory.
 Key tag to identify which subscription will be instantiated

     type: http